hey-tommy/thrive-devops-takehome/docs/ADRs/001-canary-eks-rationale.md

 Selected architecture path: **Canary + EKS using Argo Rollouts**

-This was not the simplest option — it was chosen to demonstrate progressive delivery maturity, future extensibility, and Terraform orchestration capability.
+This path, while not the simplest, demonstrates progressive delivery maturity, future extensibility, and Terraform orchestration capability.

 ---